Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • chemotherapy

-• diabetes care
+• diabetes care and education

-• overnight oximetry studies
+• sleep and overnight oximetry studies

 Wallaby provides a Victoria-wide service.
 Staff can provide care for children within a 60 km radius of Melbourne (depending on availability and scope).
 Children outside our catchment may have their care outsourced to regional providers but are still regarded as a Wallaby Ward inpatient.
 The Wallaby team will keep in regular contact with the regional service providers and ensure the treating RCH medical unit are updated about the child's care.

 We pride ourselves in being one of Victoria's leading hospital-in-the-home programs and strive to utilise new technologies and ideas to improve our delivery of care.
+Children and their families may also be involved in telehealth sessions.

 If you would like more information about the Wallaby Ward, please call 9345 5695 (during office hours).